Skip to content

 )

-print(metrics.get("mock", "generate").to_dict())
+print(metrics.get("mock", "predict").to_dict())

 Provider events are log-safe by default.
 The target field keeps endpoint or artifact path context but strips URL userinfo, query strings, and fragments; message, metadata, and sink extra fields redact obvious bearer tokens, API keys, signatures, passwords, and signed URLs.
 RunJsonLogSink appends one JSON object per line and stamps every record with run_id for manifest correlation.
 OpenTelemetryProviderEventSink is optional and accepts an injected host tracer, so the base package does not import OpenTelemetry or configure collectors.
 ProviderMetricsExporterSink is also optional and accepts a host-owned metrics exporter with bounded labels for provider, operation, phase, status class, and capability.